Close

 Department of Law

-• Business graduates are consistently among the most employable in the Irish education system.
-This degree opens up a whole range of career options in addition to qualifying as a lawyer, such as in general management, service, IT and management organisations, consulting, journalism, policy development, the NGO sector, and national and international public administration.
+>Business graduates are consistently among the most employable in the Irish education system.
+This degree opens up a whole range of career options in the commercial world such as in general management, service, IT and management organisations, consulting, journalism, policy development, the NGO sector, and national and international public administration.

 This table displays the requirements for Leaving Certificate applicants.